hoangdangduy/CKAD-exercises/f.services.md

 </p>
 </details>

-### Convert the ClusterIP to NodePort for the same service and find the NodePort port.
+### [OK] ~~Convert the ClusterIP to NodePort for the same service and find the NodePort port.
 Hit service using Node's IP.
-Delete the service and the pod at the end.
+Delete the service and the pod at the end.~~

 <details><summary>show</summary>
 <p>